A guide to creating custom components for low-coders within the Betty Blocks platform.

 Component from scratch

 What we have now is a default snippet for a component.
 Let's add some stuff to it so you can see how you can make changes to your own components.
-The first we'll do for this example is change the jsx
+The first thing we'll do for this example is to change the JSX to its most basic form.
+I'll add a div in there with the text 'Hello world'.

 1) Remove this bit: